TristanBrian/plp_start/README.md

 ### 6. Basic Calculator (`assgn1.py`)
 A simple calculator program that allows users to perform basic arithmetic operations (addition, subtraction, multiplication, and division) on two numbers.
 It handles division by zero and invalid operations.

+### 7. List Comprehension Filter (`week2/codechallenges/listsco.py`)
+This program stores a list of words and uses list comprehension to create a new list containing only the words that have an odd number of characters.

+### 8. Set Intersection (`week2/codechallenges/sets.py`)
+This program accepts user input to create two sets of integers and then creates a new set that contains only the elements that are common to both sets.

+### 9. Personal Information Dictionary (`week2/codechallenges/infodict.py`)
+This script prompts the user for their name, age, and favorite color, storing this information in a dictionary and displaying it in a user-friendly format.

+### 10. Integer List Sum (`week2/codechallenges/int.py`)
+This program accepts user input to create a list of integers and computes the sum of all integers in that list.

+### 11. Favorite Books Tuple (`week2/codechallenges/tuple.py`)
+This script creates a tuple containing the names of five favorite books and prints each book name on a separate line.

 ## Usage
 To run any of the scripts, simply execute the corresponding Python file in your terminal.
 Ensure you have Python installed on your system.